learn-academy-2020-delta/week-1-assessment-brianthomashammond/interview-questions.md

   Your answer: TDD is Test Driven Development.
 A testing file is created and yarn jest is invoked in the same directory.
 A test is described in the testing file with expectation examples and run in jest.
 When the test fails correctly, the code is written which will make the test succeed.

-  Researched answer:
+  Researched answer: Should have mentioned refactoring after further test fails.
+Also, it's probably possible to do TDD without jest.

 7. What is something we did in class this week you found helpful?

   Your answer: So much.
-Like sooooooooo much.
+Sooooooooo much.
 Everyone is really great with answering our questions, our time is respected, everyone is polite and supportive.
 It's great.